Workflow

 In the simplest case your dataset will map one to one with storage (e.g. your log directory contains only the logs you want to analyze).
 In these cases your dataset is ready to go and the transcripts_from() function will provide access to it for Scout:

-from inspect_scout import transcripts_from
+from inspect_scout import transcripts_from, columns as c

 # read from an Inspect log directory